 The calendar of upcoming cycling and boating excursions can be viewed here Calendario Giugno

-British Waterways will cease to exist later this year – to be replaced by a new charity, the Canal and River Trust.
+British Waterways will cease to exist later this year – to be replaced by a new charity, visit this the Canal and River Trust.
 The UK Parliament is currently going through the due processes required before formal handover can take place.